DarkstarProject/XiWeb/README.md

 * Users will be able to reset/recover their passwords
 * Users will be able to view their characters outside of the game and view their inventory
 * Users will be able to plan events together using a community calendar
+* Users will be able to view maps from the game and see character locations on the map

 This project is still being developed, and any changes will be added to this file.